neoforged/.github/primers/26.1/index.md

     - `SingleItemRecipeBuilder#stonecutting` moved to a parameter on the `BlockFamily`
 - `net.minecraft.data.structures.SnbtToNbt` now has an overload that takes in a single input folder path
 - `net.minecraft.gametest.framework`
+    - `GameTestHelper`
-    - `GameTestHelper#assertBlockPresent` now has an overload that only takes in the block to check for
+        - `assertBlockPresent` now has an overload that only takes in the block to check for
+        - `moveTo` now has overloads for taking in the `BlockPos` and `Vec3` for the position
+        - `assertEntityInstancePresent` now has an overload that inflates (via a `double`) the bounding box to check entities within
     - `GameTestServer#create` now takes in an `int` for the number of times to run all matching tests
     - `StructureUtils#testStructuresDir` split into `testStructuresTargetDir`, `testStructuresSourceDir`
     - `TestData` now takes in an `int` for the number of blocks padding around the test